-I am a Solicitor in the Public Law and Human Rights team in the Cambridge office.
-I joined Irwin Mitchell as a trainee in 2016 and qualified in 2018.
+I am a Solicitor in the Cambridge Public Law and Human Rights team, for which I'm joint office manager along with Oliver Studdert.
+I joined Irwin Mitchell as a trainee in 2016 and qualified into the department in 2018.

-I represent vulnerable adults and their families in health and welfare disputes within the Court of Protection.
-As many of my clients lack the mental capacity to make certain decisions for themselves, I act for them in cases where the Court needs to consider their best interests.
+I help vulnerable adults and their families resolve health and welfare disputes within the Court of Protection.
+For example, when the Court is asked to decide what’s in the best interests of someone who lacks the mental capacity to make decisions for themselves.

-I specialise in administrative and public law, which largely relates to investigating or challenging decisions which have been made by public bodies.
+I also help people investigate and challenge decisions made by public bodies.
 I also have some experience with judicial reviews examining decisions made by local authorities or government policies or statutory guidance, where these appear to be unlawful or discriminatory.

 What Is The Most Rewarding Aspect of Your Role?

-My key motivation for working in this field of law is to offer legal and professional guidance to those individuals who lack capacity to make such decisions for themselves, be it vulnerable adults or children.
-My role is particularly rewarding when I am able to effect positive changes in the individual’s lives and to reach satisfactory outcomes for my clients.
+My key motivation for working in this field of law is to offer legal and professional guidance to people who lack capacity to make such decisions for themselves, be it vulnerable adults or children.
+My role is particularly rewarding when I can make positive changes in someone's life.

 What Do You Like About Working at Irwin Mitchell?